dwang-ischool/MIDSProjects/README.md

 This repository contains projects that highlight my body of work in the UC Berkeley's Master of Information and Data Science Program.
 The program was completed from May 2018 to May 2020.

-The projects are organized by the programming language (Python, R).
+The projects are organized by the programming language (Python, R), and ordered by date of completion.
 In the table below, you will find a brief description of every project, what is included, and whether a project required individual effort or group effort.
 For group projects, I have also included notes on my specific contribution.

 ## Python